kmogatas/cse15l-lab-reports/lab-report-4.md

 ![Image](snip1expect.png)

-This was the test code I had implemented within my grou's code as we wanted to test Snippet 1.
-This implements a JUnit test in order to see if our code worked or not.
+This was the test code I had implemented within my code as I wanted to test Snippet 1.
+This implements a JUnit test in order to see if my code worked or not.
 ![Image](newGroup1.png)

-Here, this is the JUnit test we used to check the group's code that we had reviewed:
+Here, this is the JUnit test I used to check the group's code that we had reviewed:
 ![Image](newReview1.png)

 ---
 > **Result of running test for Snippet 1**

-After running the test for both implementations, my group and the group we reviewed, for Snippet 1, both test cases had failed.
+After running the test for both implementations, my code and the group we reviewed, for Snippet 1, both test cases had failed.
 Both test cases failed becuase it had returned a different outcome than the expected result.

-This was the error message my group's code got after running JUnit:
+This was the error message my code got after running JUnit:
 ![Image](new1Result.png)
 Our output was ``[url.com, `google.com, google.com]``.